Does what happens at YC stay at YC? – TechCrunch

 Damer’s own removal from Bookface might not have been publicized if not for Biggar sharing on Twitter last week that he’d just been “kicked out.”
 Soon after, she came forward, tweeting to him that “2 weeks ago, YC kicked me out as well” for her public critique.
 Specifically, says Damer, she was thrown off Bookface because she called out misogyny and the lack of diversity within the accelerator community.

 It began with a memo on Bookface with the title: “Is YC an inclusive organization?
 If we continue like this, YC will lose its great reputation.”

 In her post, Damer explained that she noticed many people defending Antonio García Martínez, the author of Chaos Monkeys who recently was invited to join Apple, then asked to leave Apple, after a petition to investigate his hiring was signed by more than 2,000 Apple employees.
 They were concerned about specific book passages, including one that reads: “[M]ost women in the Bay Area are soft and weak, cosseted and naive despite their claims of worldliness, and generally full of shit.”

-Like the Apple employees who circulated the petition, Damer believes the book is proof that García Martínez is a “misogynist,” writing on Bookface about how “disconcerting” an outpouring of support for him on the internal platform.
+Like the Apple employees who circulated the petition, Damer believes the book is proof that García Martínez is a “misogynist,” writing on Bookface about how “disconcerting” she found the outpouring of support for him on the internal platform.

 “I care about YC and that’s why I am writing this,” Damer said.
 “What is happening right now is not normal, and it looks like YC is soul searching.
 If this doesn’t get under control, YC will start missing out on some of the best deal flow, especially from women and underrepresented founders.”